tommeagher/heroku_ebooks/README.md

 By default, the bot ignores any tweets with URLs in them because those might just be headlines for articles and not text you've written.

 ```
-$markov_index = 2
+ORDER = 2
 ```

-The Markov index is a measure of associativity in the generated Markov chains.
+The ORDER variable represents the Markov index, which is a measure of associativity in the generated Markov chains.
 According to @harrisj, and I'll take his word for it, 1 is generally more incoherent and 3 is more lucid.

 ## Debugging